Brand Comparison

 Pick Hill's Pet Nutrition if

-- Your vet has recommended a specific Hill's Prescription Diet formula
+- Your vet has specifically recommended Hill's Prescription Diet z/d

 - You prefer the z/d chicken-liver hydrolysate protein source